 Earwax that picks up a lot of debris or sits in the ear canal for a long time can get hard and dry, so it's more likely to cause a blockage.
 Conditions that produce a lot of dry, flaking skin, like eczema, can also result in hard earwax.
 And with age, the glandular secretions change consistency, so they don't travel as easily through the ear canal.

 Some people are simply born producing dry earwax that may be more likely to clump.
+Dry earwax is more common in East Asians, and in 2006, Japanese researchers found a dry earwax gene.

 You can get medical help to remove a blockage; earwax removal is the most common otolaryngologic procedure performed in American primary care settings.